HarryLovesCode/Svelte-VSCode-Extension-Boilerplate/README.md

 ## Getting Started

 1. Run `npm install` in the root of the directory.
+And, do the same in the `ui` directory.
 2. Run `cd ui && npm run dev` in a Terminal Tab.
 3. Press `F5` / trigger the debugger.
 4. A new VSCode window should launch.